-The Proposed Action would include the reconfiguration of the Battery Park Underpass in order to create a pedestrian plaza in front of the BMB.
+The Proposed Action would include the reconfiguration of the BPU in order to create a pedestrian plaza in front of the BMB.
 It also includes improvements along South Street for the length of the project site (see Figure 13-7).

-The entrance to the Battery Park Underpass would be moved approximately 350 feet north, (to just north of Broad Street).
-The U-turn from southbound South Street to northbound South Street would be moved from immediately north of Whitehall Street to immediately north of Broad Street, and access between southbound and northbound South Street to the Battery Park Underpass would no longer be possible.
+The entrance to the BPU would be moved approximately 350 feet north, (to just north of Broad Street).
+The U-turn from southbound South Street to northbound South Street would be moved from immediately north of Whitehall Street to immediately north of Broad Street, and access between southbound and northbound South Street to the BPU would no longer be possible.
 South Street would be changed to a three-lane northbound street between Whitehall and Broad Streets, and a traffic signal would be added at its intersection with Broad Street.
 Broad Street would be configured to provide two traffic lanes in each direction between South and Water Streets, and the traffic flow on Whitehall Street would be changed from westbound to eastbound between Water and South Streets.
-These measures would also result in the reconfiguration or removal of parking, taxi stands and bus layover areas currently located on these blocks of Broad and South Streets.
+These measures would also result in the reconfiguration or removal of parking, taxi stands, and bus layover areas currently located on these blocks of Broad and South Streets.
 However, the existing bus stops would not be moved.

 Between Broad Street and Old Slip, South Street would, in general, follow the same configuration as currently exists.
-As mentioned above, however, there would be no access to the Battery Park Underpass from southbound South Street, and no access from Battery Park Underpass to northbound South Street.
-The two directions of the roadway would meet at the Old Slip intersection, as they do today.
+As mentioned above, however, there would be no access to the BPU from southbound South Street, and no access from the BPU to northbound South Street.
+The two directions of the roadway would meet at the Old Slip intersection, as they currently do.